 (See this article about the most economical pour painting art supplies sets)

-The main acrylic pouring technical terms
+The main acrylic pour painting technical terms

 - Cells – irregular organic pattern created by either heavier pigment weight of top paint layers sinking through lighter layers of fluid acrylic paint or by oil added to this water-based paint which creates random “puddles” on the top layer of the painting showing underlying color.